 Allium 'Bridal Mist' looks sensational in borders, beds, rockeries or pots.

 Alliums are tough, hardy, and beautiful too!
-They are members of the onion family and when the foliage is bruised, or crushed it smells just like onions.
+They are members of the onion family and when bruised, or crushed the foliage smells just like onions.

-Our Tip: Plant amongst summer perennials that emerge to keep the foliage hidden.
+Our Tip: Plant the bulbs amongst perennials to keep the foliage hidden.
 As with most Alliums, the leaves begin yellow as the blooms take off.
-It is also a good idea to protect new foliage from slugs and snails (it emerges in spring).
-Also you want to keep them relatively dry during summer dormancy or ensure sharp drainage.

 L Spr to Sum